sinai-dev/Outward-Mods/README.md

 ## Note

-These mods were how I got started modding.
-Only the more recent mods are written somewhat well, most of the early ones contain lots of bad practices and inefficiency.
-I don't plan on improving the code much because it's not that big of a deal really, but just keep it in mind if looking at the source.
+These mods were how I got started modding, some of the older ones are not written very well.

 ## How to install mods